edcull/OnwardLauncher/README.md

 - Run the OnwardVSL.bat file

 - Optional.
-Choose option "4" to automatically create a desktop shortcut
+Choose menu option "4" to automatically create a desktop shortcut

-- Chose option "1" to launch Onward 1.7
+- Chose menu option "1" to launch Onward 1.7
   - Keep the script window open until you exit the game
-  - Pressing Enter will reset the game files to 1.8 if the game isn't running and the script will exit
+  - Pressing Enter will reset the game files to 1.8 if the game isn't running
-  - You can manually restore the 1.8 files with the "3" option
+  - If the window is closed before you exit Onward 1.7 then you can manually restore the 1.8 files for updates with the menu option "3"

 - Chose option "2" to launch Onward 1.8
-  - The script will exit automatically

 ### EXPLANATION

-The script prompts for the version of Onward the user wishes to launch (Options 1, 2, 3, or 4)
+The script prompts for the version of Onward the user wishes to launch (Options 1, 2, 3, 4, or 5)

 - Option 1 - For launching Onward 1.7:
   - The script will check for the presence of the **"Onward17"** folder alongside the active **"Onward"** folder